Kanomble/curvibacter_transcriptomics/README.md

 Differentially expressed genes have been filtered for significance (adjusted p-value "padj" <= 0.05).
 Downregulated genes with an log2FoldChange value of -1 and upregulated genes with an log2FoldChange value of 1 have been used as input for the enrichKEGG and enrichGO functions of the clusterProfiler R package.

+## Gene Enrichment Analysis with GOATOOLS.

+For the GO-term analysis with GOATOOLS, an association file with gene_id to GO identifier mapping was prepared using the <i>Curvibacter</i> genome GFF file obtained from NCBIs [FTP-Server](https://ftp.ncbi.nlm.nih.gov/genomes/all/GCF/002/163/715/GCF_002163715.1_ASM216371v1/).
+The analysis was conducted on significantly up- and downregulated genes filtered by the adjusted p-value and the log2FoldChange parameters of the differential expression analysis tables.
+A custom python script was then used to plot the enriched gene sets.

 # References

 - [Pietschke et. al. 2017](https://www.pnas.org/doi/10.1073/pnas.1706879114) website